cybertooth-io/ermahgerd-rails-api-cognito/README.md

 You need the following:

-* Ruby-2.3+ - this was however built with Ruby-2.5.x (latest).
-Make sure to check your production environment and match it (e.g. Amazon's Elastic Beanstalk)
+* Ruby-2.6.x Make sure your production environment matches (e.g. Amazon's Elastic Beanstalk)
 * Docker - we use two containers, one for the PostgreSQL database and one for Redis
 * A `config/master.key` file that we've given you or generate your own along with your _credentials_ (see below)